 - Pike Committee reviews your proposal.

-- Student may be asked to develop the proposal further before the Committee makes its decision.
+- Students may be asked to develop the proposal further before the Committee makes its decision.

 Pike Committee Faculty Representatives